Are Lawnmower Blades Interchangeable?

 Rust is also a sign that the blade should be cleaned, sharpened, or replaced with a new one if it’s damaged too much.
 This is why you should have a replacement blade nearby in case a replacement is necessary.

-The first thing to do is to find the correct blade.
+The first step is to find the correct blade.
 Using an unsuitable one increases the risk of accidents!

 Below, read about the most common options on the market!